Betwork/betwork/README.md

 3) Users will be able to bet on multiple sports.
 4) Users will be able to view their Balances and other Betting statistics pertaining to their betting history on their **My Bets** page.
 5) Users will be able to bet on games multiple days in advance instead of just the day of.
-6) Mobile Notifications for proposed and accepted bets